NHSDigital/nhs-notify/docs/index.md

 > Please visit the [NHS Service Catalogue](https://digital.nhs.uk/services/nhs-notify) for:
 >
-> - NHS Notify web site
+> - NHS Notify web site.
-> - Onboarding guidance
+> - Onboarding guidance.
-> - Customer support
+> - Customer support.
-> - Supplier support
+> - Supplier support.
 >
 > ### Who/what is this repository is for?
 >